 The cost of using Acorns

-Acorns offers three different account levels:
+Acorns offers two different account levels:

 - Acorns Core + Acorns Later $2/month.
 This allows you to also put money aside in a dedicated retirement account.